 Aloo Palak Recipe (Potatoes Spinach Curry)

-- 3 cups chopped spinach leaves
+- 4 cups spinach leaves finely chopped

-- 2 cups peeled and cubed potatoes
+- 2 cups potatoes cubed

 - 1 tablespoon oil